man90es/BDO-REST-API/README.md

 API documentation can be viewed [here](https://man90es.github.io/BDO-REST-API/).

-## Tuning your installation
+## Flags
-If you're hosting the API yourself, you can control some of its features to a higher degree.
+If you host the API yourself, either via Docker or natively, you can control some of its features by executing it with flags.

-### Flags
 Available flags:
-- -cachecap
+- `-cachecap`
-	- Allows to specify cache capacity
+	- Allows to specify response cache capacity
 	- Type: unsigned integer
-	- Default value: 10000
+	- Default value: `10000`
-- -cachettl
+- `-cachettl`
 	- Allows to specify cache TTL in minutes
 	- Type: unsigned integer
-	- Default value: 180
+	- Default value: `180`
-- -port
+- `-port`
 	- Allows to specify API server's port
 	- Type: unsigned integer
-	- Default value: 8001
+	- Default value: `8001`
-	- Also available as PORT environment variable (doesn't work in Docker)
+	- Also available as `PORT` environment variable (doesn't work in Docker)
-- -proxy
+- `-proxy`
 	- Allows to specify a list of proxies to make requests to BDO servers through
 	- Type: string, space-separated list of IP addresses or URLs
 	- Default value: none, requests are made directly
-	- Also available as PROXY environment variable
+	- Also available as `PROXY` environment variable
-- -verbose
+- `-verbose`
 	- Allows to put the app into verbose mode and print out additional logs to stdout
 	- Default value: none, no additional output is produced

-Use them like this:
+You can use them like this:
 ```bash
 ./bdo-rest-api -cachettl 30
 # or